kcrary/istari/docs/rules.md

       >>
       G1, x : A, G2 |- sequal A B
       G1, x : B, G2 |- C ext M

+- `sequivalencePath path M N`

+      G |- C ext P
+      >>
+      G |- sequal M N
+      G |- C' ext P

+      (where C' is obtained from C by changing a subterm determined by path from M to N)

+- `sequivalenceLeftPath n path M N`

+      G1, x : H, G2 |- C ext P
+      >>
+      G1 |- sequal M N
+      G1, x : H', G2 |- C ext P

+      (where H' is obtained from H by changing a subterm determined by path from M to N)

 - `substitutionSyntactic n A B M`